holos-run/holos/doc/design/v1beta1/rendering.md

 no new tasks dispatch, running tasks are cancelled, and the render exits nonzero naming the failed task's canonical ID.**

-Compile errors ([R4](#r4-error-propagation)) and task failures get the same
+Compile errors ([R4](#r4-error-propagation)) and task failures get the same treatment: the errgroup's context cancellation stops the world, exactly as `Compile()` and `Build` already fail today.
+Final artifacts written by sinks that completed before the failure remain on disk;
-treatment: the errgroup's context cancellation stops the world, matching both current behaviors — `Compile()`'s errgroup and `Build`'s worker pool already fail this way.
-Final artifacts written by sinks that completed before the failure remain on disk; artifacts whose sinks never ran are absent; and no sink is ever partially written, because `Artifact` sinks write atomically.
+artifacts whose sinks never ran are absent; and no sink is ever partially written, because `Artifact` sinks write atomically.
 The write algorithm is normative — today's store writes in place (`(*MapStore).Save` in [`internal/artifact/artifact.go`](../../../internal/artifact/artifact.go), lines 73–113, calls `os.WriteFile` on the destination), so Phase 2 must change it, not inherit it.
-A sink materializes the artifact at a temporary path under the write-to directory (same filesystem, so rename cannot degrade to a copy), then promotes it with `rename(2)`.
-For a file artifact the rename atomically replaces any existing file.
-For a directory artifact the sink materializes the complete tree in a temporary directory, renames any existing destination aside, renames the new tree into place, then deletes the old tree: a crash between the renames leaves the destination either absent or complete — never mixed old-and-new — and the next render deletes leftover temporary and aside paths before executing.
+A sink materializes the artifact at a temporary path under the write-to directory (same filesystem, so rename cannot degrade to a copy), then promotes it with `rename(2)`; for a file artifact the rename atomically replaces any existing file.
+POSIX offers no atomic directory swap, so a directory artifact uses a recoverable two-rename sequence with well-known suffixes: materialize the complete tree at `<dest>.holos-new`, rename any existing destination to `<dest>.holos-old`, rename `<dest>.holos-new` into place, then delete `<dest>.holos-old`.
+A reader never observes a mixed old-and-new tree, and at least one complete copy exists at every instant.
+A crash can leave the destination absent only between the two renames, and recovery is defined so the last complete render is never destroyed: a render that finds `<dest>` missing with `<dest>.holos-old` present MUST restore the old tree by renaming it back before executing; leftover `.holos-new` paths are always deleted, and a `.holos-old` path is deleted only while `<dest>` exists.
 Continue-on-error scheduling of independent subgraphs is deliberately out of scope: a partially rendered deploy tree that *looks* complete is a deployment hazard, and CI use cases wanting maximal error reporting can re-render per component.
 Any future `--keep-going` arrives